zsiegel92/Python_Tutoring/Lessons/Lesson_12_Challenges_2/Python12.md

 	<iframe height="400px" width="100%" src="https://repl.it/@ZSiegel/Randomforbiddenassignment?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-	For the snippet on repl.it or save in a file called `forbidden_elements.py`.
+	Fork the snippet on repl.it or save in a file called `forbidden_elements.py`.

-3. **Create a random name.** A valid name on planet Zulu has four characters, the first and third of which are consonants, and the second and fourth of which are vowels.
+5. **Create a random name.** A valid name on planet Zulu has four characters, the first and third of which are consonants, and the second and fourth of which are vowels.

 	Examples of valid names include: